Abhijit1407/The-Sparks-Foundation/README.md

 - Users table have basic fields such as name, email & current balance.
 - Transaction table records all transfers happened along with their time.

+This is a website to show basic banking operations created by Abhijit More.